Kansas Senate passes sports betting bill

 TOPEKA, Kan.
-(KSNT) – Sports betting in the state of Kansas took a big step forward on Wednesday.
+(KSNW) – Sports betting in the state of Kansas took a big step forward on Wednesday.

 After months of talking about the issue, the full Senate debated sports betting for the first time.
 The bill passed 23-15.